6 Thanksgiving Foods That Are Bad for Cats and Dogs

 6. Chocolate Desserts

 If your pets ingest any of these foods this Thanksgiving, be sure to call your veterinarian immediately.
-Early action may prevent more costly and serious complications from developing.
+The most important part of holiday pet safety is early action, which may prevent more costly and serious complications from developing.
 Have a happy and safe Thanksgiving!

 By Dr. Eva Evans, a veterinarian and writer for pet health insurance agency, Pets Best.
 Since 2005, Pets Best has been offering pet health insurance plans to dogs and cats across the U.S.